eusebiuuu/tutoriat_structuri_de_date/administrative_stuff/workflow.md

 - Push the final version and announce the collaborator
 - Final reviews and modifications
 - Make announcement to **community** about what will be taught next
+- Local lesson teaching plan
+  - Overview
+  - Ask for taught lessons lately
-- Local lesson teaching plan: breaks, division, questions, devices, update the materials with asked questions etc.
+  - breaks, division, questions, update the materials with asked questions etc.
 - Foile de prezenta